 \section{Introduction}

 A foundational result of Stasheff \cite{sta} asserts that the classifying space $B\aut (X)$ of the topological monoid $\aut(X)$ of self homotopy equivalences of a given finite complex $X$ classifies fibrations with fiber $X$ by means of a universal fibration over $B\aut(X)$.
 Furthermore, see \cite{may}, certain submonoids of $\aut (X)$ produce also classifying fibrations for distinguished families of fibrations.
 The universal cover of $B\aut(X)$ has the homotopy type of the classifying space $B\aut_1(X)$ of the monoid of self homotopy equivalences homotopic to the identity on $X$.
 Whenever $X$ is simply connected (see \cite{SS1,tan}, \cite{ber2} for a remarkable extension to the fiberwise setting or \cite{ber3} for the relative case) the rational homotopy type of $B\aut_1(X)$ is well understood and described in terms of classical algebraic models of $X$.
 However, the homotopy type of $B\aut (X)$ is as unmanageable, even for $X$ simply connected, as its fundamental group $\cale(X)$ of homotopy classes of self homotopy equivalences.
-For instance, as we will see, $B\aut(S^n_\bq)$ lies outbound of any known geometric realization of structures shaping the rational homotopy type of spaces.
+For instance, as we will see, the homotopy type of $B\aut(S^n_\bq)$ cannot be obtained as the geometrical realization of any known algebraic structure shaping the rational homotopy type of spaces.

-Nevertheless, in this paper we are able to algebraically describe the rational homotopy type of the classifying space of certain non connected distinguished submonoids of $\aut (X)$.
+Nevertheless, in this paper we are able to algebraically describe the rational homotopy type of the classifying space of certain non-connected distinguished submonoids of $\aut (X)$.
 Furthermore, we model the corresponding universal classifying fibrations.
 As a consequence we also read in terms of these models the structure of nilpotent subgroups, and their classifying spaces, of free and pointed homotopy classes of self homotopy equivalences.